-If you prefer to have treatment at a particular time of day, let the radiotherapy department staff know so they can try to arrange this.
+If you prefer to have treatment at a particular time of day, let the radiotherapy staff know so they can try to arrange this.
 Some hospitals might have accommodation that you can stay in if you live very far away.

-If you are already staying in hospital, you go to the radiotherapy department from your ward.
+If you're already staying in hospital, you go to the radiotherapy department from your ward.

 External radiotherapy equipment